heesoo-jang/starter-hugo-academic/content/publication/example-luda/index.md

 ---
-title: "A South Korean Chatbot Shows Just How Sloppy Tech Companies Can Be With User Data"
+title: "[Slate Future Tense] A South Korean Chatbot Shows Just How Sloppy Tech Companies Can Be With User Data"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here